champost/ABLE/README.md

         wget https://github.com/champost/ABLE/archive/master.tar.gz

-* Untar the archive and enter the directory
+* Untar the archive and change directory

         tar -xzf master.tar.gz && cd ABLE-master

 * If you are installing `ABLE` for the first time you might have to install the `GSL` and `NLopt` libraries.
-This can take some time as it performs a **static installation** of the libraries.
-If you know what this is all about, you can skip this step.
+This can take some time as the command below performs a **static installation** of the libraries.
+You can skip this step if you already have these libraries installed system-wide.

         make deps

-* Finally build an `ABLE` binary
+* Finally, build an `ABLE` binary

         make clean && make all